+The Shores & Islands region lies along Lake Erie in north-central Ohio.
 Sandusky and the surrounding area has always held a special place in my heart.
-As a young girl, a trip to the lake was the place my family would go to escape the rigors of everyday life.
-My dad spent time both on and near Lake Erie fishing- summer and winter.
-A successful fishing trip meant a delicious meal of beer-battered Perch for the family.
+As a young girl, a trip to the lake was how my family would escape the rigors of everyday life.
+My dad spent time both on and near Lake Erie fishing during the summer and winter.
+A successful fishing trip meant a delicious meal of beer-battered perch for the family.

-My preschool years were spent with dozens of road trips with my parents’ and grandparents’, driving along the Coastal Trail.
-I remember peering into the now closed Blue Hole in Castalia.
+My preschool years included dozens of road trips with my parents and grandparents, driving along the Coastal Trail.
+I remember peering into the now-closed Blue Hole in Castalia.
 Tasting cheese and candy samples at Cheese Haven in Port Clinton.
 And digging my feet into the sand and dipping my toes into the water at East Harbor State Park.

 When I want a quick getaway or need to relax, I’ll drive up to Lake Erie, find a place to sit, and listen to the waves crash on the shore while seagulls circle overhead.

-Lover’s of history, architecture and food, will enjoy exploring Downtown Sandusky.
-You’ll find several museums, an architectural walking tour (which you can easily do from the warmth of your car in the cold weather), and eclectic restaurants and eateries.
+Sandusky has a lovely downtown you’ll definitely want to explore.
+There are several museums, an architectural walking tour (which you can easily do from the warmth of your car in the cold weather), and several eclectic restaurants and eateries.

 The Maritime Museum of Sandusky shares the rich history of the Sandusky Bay.
-Visitors will learn about boatbuilding, ice harvesting and the commercial fishing that was once prominent in the area.
-The museum also touches on Sandusky’s role of the Underground Railroad.
+Visitors will learn about boatbuilding, ice harvesting, and the commercial fishing that was once prominent in the area.
+The museum also touches on Sandusky’s role in the Underground Railroad.

 The Merry-go-Round Museum is housed in what is believed to be the only round face post office in the United States.
 A perfect compliment to the collection, the design of the museum allows a full-size carousel to operate inside.
 A complimentary ride is offered with the cost of admission.